jjhoncv/ajk-ui-components/packages/footer/README.md

 # @ajk-ui/footer

-Footer component for ajk-ui components library.
+A comprehensive footer component for React applications with multiple layout options.

 ## Installation